donat19/3d-render-in-terminal/README.md

 When GPU mode is enabled without explicit quality flags, the renderer automatically bumps `--pixel-step` to `2` and caps `--reflection-depth` to `1` to keep frame times manageable on low-power hardware.
 You can still override either value manually.

 The sky gradient, sun bloom, and fake global illumination can be tuned via `--sun-intensity`, `--ambient`, and `--gi-strength`.
 Lower these values for a flatter look, or raise them for brighter outdoor lighting.

+### Asynchronous rendering on ARM

+Pass `--async` to spread ray-tracing work across a thread pool orchestrated by `asyncio`.
+On ARM SoCs the renderer automatically scales the worker count based on available cores and batches rows in configurable chunks (default derived from `--pixel-step`).
+The flag works with both the ANSI and `--gpu` presenters; if you combine it with higher `--pixel-step` values you can quickly approach the 10 FPS target on low-power devices.

 ## Tests